Trapets is partner at Penningtvättsdagarna 2026

 This article explains how AML watchlist screening works, why it is necessary, and how businesses can ensure their screening process is both effective and up to date.

-Join us at the AML Arena in Helsinki, Finland, on 4 June 2025.
+Trapets joined the AML Arena in Helsinki, Finland, on 4 June 2025.
+Check out the event's highlights below.

 KYC onboarding is the foundation of security, transparency, and fraud prevention.
 Let’s break it down step by step.